-In his second year with Essential Data, Mr. Zimmer claims that building relationships with companies is one of the keys to being successful, because through they continue to do business through him.
+In his second year with Essential Data, Mr. Zimmer claims that building relationships with companies is one of the keys to being successful.

 “This is an industry where you can make a very good living for yourself,” he said.

-Ms. Allocca said approximately 15 of the 140-or so technical writers across the country and in Europe and Japan, are from Darien.
+Ms. Allocca said approximately 15 of the 140 or so technical writers across the country, Europe, and Japan are from Darien.

 One of them is Tom Smith, who enjoys the freedom of his work similarly to that of the sales associates.
-“You don’t’ get the staleness you get in being a full time worker,” said Mr. Smith.
+“You don’t get the staleness as a full-time worker,” said Mr. Smith.

-The reason Essential Data sales associated take home the whopping income is because the company made $10 million in 1997, and $20 million in 1998.
+The reason Essential Data sales associates take home the whopping income is because the company made $10 million in 1997 and $20 million in 1998.

 One sales associate can earn between $20,000 and $40,000 over a year from one client.
 When Essential Data Corporation provides tech writer services for companies such as Motorola, Pitney Bowes, and Darien’s Software Security and Air Express, “It rejuvenates them.
 It’s like a fountain of youth, they (sales associates) tell me.”
 Ms. Allocca said.